The Top Field, through the Willow Plantation, and The Beech Woods.

 At the far end of the dipping pond, you can see bullrushes in various stages of development according to the time of year.
 Autumn is the best time to see them.

-These bullrushes make a brilliant screen for the second pond, the ‘Wildlife Pond’ which requires a bit of privacy, hidden away behind them.
+These bullrushes make a brilliant screen for the second pond, the ‘Wildlife Pond’, which requires a bit of privacy, hidden away behind them.

 The top field is a wonderful place to see wildflowers in the spring and summer.
 One of them is the Marsh Orchid, arguably one of the most beautiful flowers of all.
 It can be seen all over the wetter areas during May and June.
 A sight worth seeing.

-On the right side of the top field in summer you will see a line of pink dividing the field from the woods.
-Rosebay Willowherb puts on this show each year, to delight the observant walker.
+On the right side of the top field in summer, you will see a line of pink dividing the field from the woods.
+Rosebay Willowherb puts on this show each year to delight the observant walker.

-Having walked down the centre of the field rejoin the main path at the overlook and turn sharp left.
+Having walked down the centre of the field, rejoin the main path at the overlook and turn sharply left.
+This will take you back to the concrete path where you started the walk.

-B Cameron
+B Cameron.